zowe/docs-site/docs/user-guide/assign-security-permissions-to-users.md

 Assign users (ZWESVUSR and ZWESIUSR) and the ZWEADMIN security group permissions required to perform specific tasks.

+Also each TSO user ID that logs on to Zowe and uses Zowe services that use z/OSMF requires permission to access these z/OSMF services.

 :::info**Required roles:**  security administrator
 :::